jcmgray/quimb/docs/installation.rst

     * `mpi4py <http://mpi4py.readthedocs.io/en/latest/>`_ (v2.1.0+)
     * An MPI implementation (`OpenMPI <https://www.open-mpi.org/>`_ recommended)

-It is recommended to compile and install these (apart from MPI if you are e.g. on a cluster) yourself.
+It is recommended to compile and install these (apart from MPI if you are e.g. on a cluster) yourself (see below).

 For best performance of some routines, (e.g. shift invert eigen-solving), petsc must be configured with certain options.
 Here is a rough overview of the steps to installing the above in a directory ``$SRC_DIR``, with MPI and ``mpi4py`` already installed. ``$PATH_TO_YOUR_BLAS_LAPACK_LIB`` should point to e.g. `OpenBLAS <https://github.com/xianyi/OpenBLAS>`_ (``libopenblas.so``) or the MKL library (``libmkl_rt.so``). ``$COMPILE_FLAGS`` should be optimizations chosen for your compiler, e.g. for ``gcc`` ``"-O3 -march=native -s -DNDEBUG"``, or for ``icc`` ``"-O3 -xHost"`` etc.